snowplow-archive/snowplow.github.com/_posts/2014-07-31-using-graph-databases-to-perform-pathing-analysis-initial-experimentation-with-neo4j.md

 +------------------------------+
 </pre>

+The above graph shows that the most common route to get from the homepage to the blog page is directly, but that it is not uncommon to do this journey in 2,3,4 and 5 steps.

-The bump at length = 7 (five clicks) is probably due to the site architecture: 'Blog' is the fifth link along the top of the website.
+Notice the peak at length = 7 (five clicks) is probably due to the site architecture: 'Blog' is the fifth link along the top of the website.

-Again we can visualise some of these journeys in the browser console.
-Neo4J lets us click on the view nodes to see the page they're associated with.
+Again we can visualize some of these journeys in the browser console.
+Neo4J lets us click on the view nodes to see the page they're associated with, which makes it easy for us to explore those journeys in an interactive way.
+(We'll need to think of some way to demo this on our site...)

 <p style="text-align:center"><a href="/assets/img/blog/2014/07/Neo4j-paths-between-home-and-blog.png"><img src="/assets/img/blog/2014/07/Neo4j-paths-between-home-and-blog.png"></a></p>

-<h2 id="common-triplets">6.
-Common triplets</h2>
+<h2 id="common-paths">6.
+Identifying frequent user journeys</h2>

 So far, we've been specifying pages to start or end at.
 But we can equally ask Neo4J to find us common journeys of a given length from anywhere and to anywhere on the website.
 This time, we want to check that we don't repeat any pages.
-Since we're only looking for journeys of three pages, we can just check that the start and end pages aren't repeated in the path.
+For now, we'll only look for journeys of three pages, so we can simply check that the start and end pages aren't repeated in the path.

 <pre>
 MATCH (start:Page), (end:Page),